Final Drive 101

 - Belt - many motorcycles, notably late-model Harley-Davidson products (and some metrics, as well) use a belt final drive.
 Some of the advantages of a belt-driven bike are low maintenance, low noise, no 'fling' of chain lubricants, and long life.
 They also are not particularly prone to damaging the bike or hurting the rider if they snap.
 However, because they are 'endless', installation is typically more difficult than a similar chain-driven bike.
 If one happens to break on the road, incidentally, a rider is often stranded.
 Repair kits exist, but their usefulness is dubious.
 They are a bit more difficult to change gear ratios on than a chain, but do allow the possibility.

 - Chain - the most common and oldest method of moving rear motorcycle wheels, the chain has a lot going for it.
 Chains are strong and affordable.
 They are time-tested, and install easily due to the fact that a chain can be broken and mended fairly easily.
 Chains do require more maintenance than the other methods of driving a rear wheel, and can also cause severe bike damage and rider injury if they are not tended to carefully.
 Chains require frequent cleaning and relubrication.
-On the upside, chains are one of the most efficient ways to move power - there are very little parasitic losses given up to the chain itself.
+On the upside, chains are one of the most efficient ways to move power - very little is given up to parasitic loss.

 Cool.
 Um, why would I want to mess with changing my final drive?